Gireesh123174/SunbaseAssignment/README.md

        ); </br>
 4. Import Project into IDE:</br>
      - Open your IDE (Eclipse, IntelliJ IDEA, etc.).</br>
-     .Import the project as a Dynamic Web Project.</br>
+     - Import the project as a Dynamic Web Project.</br>
 5. Configure JDBC Connection:</br>
-     .Edit JDBC_Connection.java in the com.utility package to set your database connection details (URL, username, password).</br>
+     - Edit JDBC_Connection.java in the com.utility package to set your database connection details (URL, username, password).</br>
 6. Build the Project:</br>
-     .Build the project to resolve dependencies and compile the code.</br>
+     - Build the project to resolve dependencies and compile the code.</br>
 Deployment</br>
    1. Deploy to Tomcat:</br>
-        .Configure your IDE to deploy the application to Apache Tomcat.
+        - Configure your IDE to deploy the application to Apache Tomcat.
-        .Start Tomcat and deploy the project to the server.
+        - Start Tomcat and deploy the project to the server.
    2. Access the Application:
-        .Open a web browser and go to http://localhost:8080/StudentCRUDApp (replace 8080 with your Tomcat port if different).</br>
+        - Open a web browser and go to http://localhost:8080/StudentCRUDApp (replace 8080 with your Tomcat port if different).</br>

 - Features
 1. Create: Add new students to the database.